burhankhaja/ERRORS/Echidna__multiple__senders.md

         // Testing If Sender is Simulated
         emit bowl(sender.getCalled());
+        assert(!sender.getCalled());

-        assert(!sender.getCalled());   // of Course sender is simulated, where the set function was only callable by ..c4 address and it got triggered
+        // of Course sender is simulated,
+        //where the set function was only callable by ..c4 address and it got triggered }
-    }
 }